11th October 2021

 The Book Society also launched a monthly theme around BHM, with books to challenge your comfort zone and allow you to discover black voices in literature.
 These are: The Colour Purple by Alice Walker, Shallow Waters by Anita Kopacz and State of Emergency by Tamika D. Mallory.

-20th Oct 3-4.30pm (Online & Mandela Room at the Guild) Strong Black Women: A Panel Talk – Chaired by Jamilia, this will be an engaging discussion on the black female experience.
-Hear first-hand about the panel’s experiences navigating society as black women, discussing a wide range of topics.
+Jamilia chaired a panel talk on Strong Black Women, an engaging discussion on the black female experience.
+With first-hand accounts of experiences navigating society as black women, discussing a wide range of topics.

 2nd Nov 9pm-2am (Stanley Theatre at the Guild) Rum & Coke: Club Night – An unmissable night celebrating black music, from Black British to Black American to Afro-Caribbean, with the best DJs from across campus and the city.